First Drive: 2018 Kia Rio Hatchback Review

 2018 Kia Rio Hatchback.
 Photo: Amee Reehal

-The 2018 Rio is powered by the same engine from last year: a 1.6L making 130 horsepower and 119 lb.-ft of torque paired to either a 6-speed manual or 6-speed automatic transmission.
-However, it’s been retuned to improve low-to-mid-range acceleration.
+The 2018 Rio is powered by the same engine as last year: a 1.6L making 130 horsepower and 119 lb.-ft. of torque, paired with either a 6-speed manual or 6-speed automatic transmission.
+However, it’s been retuned to improve low- to mid-range acceleration.
 These power numbers aren’t huge, nor should they be, but they are on par with the other two leaders in the segment: the Honda Fit and Hyundai Accent.

 VehicleHorsepower (Torque lb.-ft.)